 Automate Complex Business Processes with Claude AI

-Yes, a custom system using Claude AI replaces no-code tools for complex business processes.
-It handles multi-step logic and unstructured data that break linear, task-based automations.
+Yes, a custom system using Claude AI can significantly enhance or replace traditional no-code tools for complex business processes, particularly in industries like insurance and benefits where multi-step logic and unstructured data frequently break linear, task-based automations.
+Syntora designs and builds custom AI-driven workflows that go beyond simple 'if this, then that' logic.

 What Problem Does This Solve?